fede-da/RedBlackTree_C/README.md

 The program is very easy to use, just insert numbers.
 By the way text on console may guide you.

-The structure "node" has 2 childrean (left, right) and one more pointer to its parent with key-value fields.
+The structure "node" has 2 sons (left, right) and one more pointer to its parent with key-value fields.

 Inside this program you will find these functions :